-Besides the quantity, the quality of sleep is also of great importance.
-If sleep is regularly interrupted it leads, as is the case of too little sleep, to day-time fatigue.
-The quality of sleep is influenced by, among other things, sleeping disorders e.g. sleep apnea (a temporary breathing stoppage while sleeping) and narcolepsy (the tendency to suddenly fall asleep).
+Besides quantity of sleep, the quality of the sleep is also of great importance.
+If sleep is regularly interrupted it leads, as is the case for too little sleep, to day-time fatigue.
+The quality of sleep is influenced by, among other things, sleeping disorders e.g. sleep apnoea (a temporary breathing stoppage while sleeping) and narcolepsy (the tendency to suddenly fall asleep).
 It can also be a side effect of chronic diseases and/or medication or the result of external factors, such as a noisy or unpleasant sleeping environment.